 There is no discrimination in considering applications for employment including applications from persons with special needs.
 The Bank ensures that such persons are afforded identical opportunities with other employees.
-The Bank currently has in her employment four(4) persons with special needs and ensures that the work environment is accessible and conducive for them.
+The Bank currently has in her employment four (4) persons with special needs and ensures that the work environment is accessible and conducive for them.

-Health, Safety and Welfare of Employees
+14. Health, Welfare Safety and Employees